Hexavalent chromium: Toxicity

-Hexavalent chromium compounds are genotoxic carcinogens.
+Hexavalent chromium compounds can be genotoxic carcinogens.
 Due to its structural similarity to sulfate, chromate (a typical form of chromium(VI) at neutral pH) is transported into cells via sulfate channels.
 Inside the cell, hexavalent chromium(VI) is reduced first to pentavalent chromium(V) then to trivalent chromium(III) without the aid of any enzymes.
 The reduction occurs via direct electron transfer primarily from ascorbate and some nonprotein thiols.
 Vitamin C and other reducing agents combine with chromate to give chromium(III) products inside the cell.
 The resultant chromium(III) forms stable complexes with nucleic acids and proteins.
 This causes strand breaks and Cr–DNA adducts which are responsible for mutagenic damage.
 According to Shi et al., the DNA can also be damaged by hydroxyl radicals produced during reoxidation of pentavalent chromium by hydrogen peroxide molecules present in the cell, which can cause double-strand breakage.

 Both insoluble salts of lead and barium chromates as well as soluble chromates were negative in the implantation model of lung carcinogenesis.
 Yet, soluble chromates are a confirmed carcinogen so it would be prudent to consider all chromates carcinogenic.

+The LD50 of lead chromate is 5 g/kg (oral, rats).
+This low toxicity is attributed to its extremely low solubility.
+Consequently lead chromate remains a common, even preferred, pigment.

 Chronic inhalation from occupational exposures increases the risk of respiratory cancers.
 The most common form of lung malignancies in chromate workers is squamous cell carcinoma.
 Ingestion of chromium(VI) through drinking water has been found to cause cancer in the oral cavity and small intestine.
 It can also cause irritation or ulcers in the stomach and intestines, and toxicity in the liver.
 Liver toxicity shows the body's apparent inability to detoxify chromium(VI) in the GI tract where it can then enter the circulatory system.

 Of 2,345 unsafe products in 2015 listed by the EU Commission for Justice, Consumers and Gender Equality some 64% came from China, and 23% were clothing articles, including leather goods (and shoes) contaminated with hexavalent chromium.
 Chromate-dyed textiles or chromate-tanned leather shoes can cause skin sensitivity.